OpenCdsi/opencdsi.github.io/about.md

 ## Why Open CDSi?

-CDSi software is part of an *immunization information system* (IIS) which itself can be part of an *electron health records* (EHR) system.
+CDSi software is part of an *immunization information system* (IIS) which itself can be part of an *electronic health records* (EHR) system.
 It's purpose is to evaluate a patients immunization histroy and then forecast the next vaccine doses required for a patient to achieve immunity to the covered antigens.

 There are many IIS implementations in operation at state government agencies, hospitals, and clinics.
-The implementations tend to be proprietary products that are licenseable for a fee or, in some cases, free of charge.  **Open CDSi** is an attempt to make an open-source, easily updated, and portable immunization decision support system.
+These implementations tend to be proprietary products that are licenseable for a fee or, in some cases, free of charge.  **Open CDSi** is an attempt to make an open-source, easily updated, and portable immunization decision support system.